WasimAhmad/ActiveDirectory/README.md

 This article attempts to show you how to connect OrgChart to active directory using C# in a simple way.
 I made this simple web application using ASP.NET Core.
 The aaplication performs simple operations as showing all users in particular OU, disabling a user and reseting a password.

 You should have some basic knowledge of ASP.NET MVC.
-I use **Visual Studio 2017**
+I use **Visual Studio 2017** in this example.

 In my case, I use test Active Directory system and run the code on the domain controler.
 My domain is called **ad.balkangraph.com** and my Organizational Unit is called **TestOU**.

+I use **Visual Studio 2017** in this example.

 - Start Visual Studio and create a new **ASP.NET Core Web Application** project called **Active Directory**